Race Across Waterloo Region

 DID YOU KNOW?

 Cycling is the dominant discipline in RAWR.
 Racers will traverse the region on a combination of paved and gravel roads, multi-use trails, and mountain bike trails.
-Technical riding is only featured in the Maple course.
+There is no technical riding in The Sumac or The Cedar Courses.

 Racers will paddle on the scenic Grand River, a heritage water feature that spans across Waterloo Region.
-Paddlesport will include inflatable floaties and canoes.
+Yes, we put our bikes in the canoes.
+(Maple Course only)

 Teams will use a map and compass to find checkpoints along the race course.
 Orienteering education is part of the event.
 No need to be an expert navigator!